 The decision is to be rendered by a mysterious God of Nature, whose face is veiled, because no mortal can endure to look upon her brightness, like that of Christ transfigured before the astounded apostles on the holy mountain.
 At stake is no less than the meaning of the natural world.
 Is it a cosmos, or a chaos?

 Nature must acknowledge change; it is everywhere to be seen.
 But she denies that Mutability has the last word.
 The meaning of change is not dissolution, but elevation into a higher order.
 Therefore, things in the natural world do not fall out of existence so much as they rise into it.
-Change is a mode of their being, but it is neither their essence nor
+Change is a mode of their being, but it is neither their essence nor their end:

 The implications for the Christian life are subtle and profound.
 On the one hand, because we seek a firm abode, an eternal dwelling place, we find ourselves like strangers in a strange land, a pilgrim people, wandering upon the earth.
 Yet that dwelling place must also complete this life of pilgrimage.
 The destination is present in the first step taken; the fruit is inchoate in the seed.
 Here the words of the Psalmist should ring in our hearts, “I rejoiced when I heard them say, ‘Let us go up to the house of the Lord.’”
 In this sense, we are not wandering at all.